dapplets/dapplet-docs/docs/whitepapers/14-auge-token-usage.md

 The AUGE token can be used as:

 * an Initial Stake for adding a dapplet to the registry in “Under Construction“ status;
-* a collateral when creating and using individual dapplets' Bonding Curves;
+* collateral when creating and using individual dapplets' Bonding Curves;
-* as the stake for the decision made in ecosystem governance;
+* a stake for decisions made in ecosystem governance;
 * an Auditor’s Stake that allows you to conduct and confirm dapplet audits;
 * a payment for ads in popular Listers' dapplet lists.